rubensousa/PreviewSeekBar/README.md

 A few improvements would be:

-- Adding a stream with lower bitrate to load and display the images faster
+- Adding a stream with lower bitrate to load and display the images faster.

 - Using some kind of special stream just for the thumbnails.
 Maybe this is how the Google Play team did it, I don't know.
 They load the thumbnails a lot faster than this sample.

+- Caching thumbnails in disk for offline use.

 Any ideas for improving this would be welcomed!